qmk/qmk_firmware/keyboards/orthodox/readme.md

 $ make rev1
 ```

-You will see a lot of output and if everything worked correctly you will see the built hex files:
+You will see a lot of output and if everything worked correctly you will see the built hex files in your *root qmk_firmware directory* two levels up:

 ```
 orthodox_rev1_serial.hex